real-tintin/ugglan/README.md

 <img src="./doc/source/figures/drone_multi_body.png" width="200" height="200" />

-The project serves as a learning platform for the author himself and is quite broad, containing everything from assembler to docker and UI web-development.
+The project serves as a learning platform for the author himself and is quite broad, containing everything from assembler to docker.
 It also contains some multi body modelling and simulation as well as state space estimation and control.

 ## Setup